PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-12 05:01:29
+Last updated: 2024-04-12 05:02:03
-Random Quote: Silver or lead.
-You decide. - Pablo Escobar
+Random Quote: Most people are nothing but pawns on a chessboard led by an unknown hand - Noah